mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   MsPASS framework.
 MsPASS supported algorithms all implement history preservation as an option.
 User's interested in adapting their own code to the framework will need to learn the social norms (i.e. the API for ProcessingHistory and how it can be used to automate the process).
-See the sections on :ref:`Processing History Concepts<processing_history_concepts>` and :ref:`Adapting an Existing Algorithm to MsPASS<adapting_algorithms>`  for details.
+We expect to eventually produce a document on adapting algorithms to MsPASS that will cover this subject. **Needs a link to a related document on ProcessingHistory API**

 Error Logging Concepts
 -------------------------